StickyCoolDev/Item-manager/README.md

 # Item-manager

-a simple item manager addon for godot
+a simple item manager addon for Godot 4.3.